 Medication-Assisted Treatment (MAT)

-Medication-assisted treatment (MAT) combines medications, counseling, and behavioral therapies to combat drug abuse.
-Medications like methadone, buprenorphine, or naltrexone address cravings and withdrawal symptoms, promoting stabilization.
-MAT targets the neurobiological aspects of addiction, restoring balance and minimizing the risk of relapse.
+Medication-assisted treatment (MAT) combines medications, counselling, and behavioural therapies to combat drug abuse.
+Medications like methadone, buprenorphine, or naltrexone address cravings and withdrawal symptoms, promoting stabilisation.
+MAT targets the neurobiological aspects of addiction, restoring balance and minimising the risk of relapse.

 Therapeutic Approaches for Drug Abuse